-A party should confer often with the expert during the investigation and get frequent cost-to-date and estimated cost-to-complete at key stages during the forensic investigation.
-Add these to the cost-to-date and cost-to-complete the entire process to get up-to-date total costs.
+A party should confer often with the expert during the investigation and get frequent cost-to-date and estimated cost-to-complete the expert’s work at key stages during the forensic investigation.
+Then add these to the cost-to-date and cost-to-complete the party’s cost to get up-to-date total costs of the dispute resolution.

-This is a key and ongoing task in the cost control of civil litigation, for example, and in dispute and claim resolution in general.
+This is a key and ongoing task in the cost control of civil litigation, and in dispute and claim resolution, in general.

 Conform to this principle and you’ve got hard data for controlling your costs.
 This is a fundamental principle in the well developed field of project management.
 (Ref.
 3)

-The scope of an investigation may change and be greater or less than initially assessed.
-The importance of some conventional tasks may fade while unexpected follow-up tasks may need to be considered – as in follow-the-evidence.
+The scope of an expert’s investigation may change and be greater or less than initially assessed.
+The importance of some conventional tasks may fade while unexpected follow-up tasks may need to be considered.

 Care must be taken with undue focus on a budget.
 There’s no question one needs to be set but it must not be perceived as a fixed price for which an expert agrees to do all that is necessary.

 In civil litigation, for example, counsel and expert must each have some understanding of the other’s role to make it work.
 Key stages in both the legal process and the forensic process are well known.

-Also well known in the well developed field of project management is that cost-to-complete a project is very approximate at the beginning, gets better as a project goes to completion and is quite accurate towards the end.
+Also well known in project management is that the cost-to-complete a project is (1) very approximate at the beginning, (2) gets better as a project goes to completion and is (3) quite accurate towards the end.
 This applies to all dispute and claim resolution involving experts.

-It doesn’t help, of course, that we have situations where estimating the cost to investigate a catastrophic failure or a terrible accident is not always difficult, nor estimating the cost to investigate a simple failure always easy.
+It doesn’t help, of course, that we occasionally have situations where estimating the cost to investigate a catastrophic failure or a terrible accident is sometimes easy, and estimating the cost to investigate a simple failure is sometimes difficult.
 (Ref.
-6)
+7)

 A party to a dispute involving experts must recognize that he is managing a potentially expensive process.

 Remember in civil litigation, for example, that “…most clients are unfamiliar with the technical and procedural aspects of litigation.
 They are also unfamiliar, and shocked, by the financial realities”.
 (Ref.
 4)